francois-rd/coma/docs/source/tutorials/core/initiate.rst

 commands or :func:`~coma.core.register.register`\ ed locally to a specific command.

-Let's revisit the second of the :ref:`Multiple Configurations <multiconfigs>` examples from the :doc:`../intro` to see the difference:
+Let's revisit the second of the :ref:`Multiple Configurations <multiconfigs>` examples from the :doc:`introductory tutorial <../intro>` to see the difference:

 .. code-block:: python
     :emphasize-lines: 14, 15